The "Sweetest Girl"

-"The 'Sweetest Girl'" is a song written by Welsh singer Green Gartside.
-It was originally performed by Gartside's band Scritti Politti, and released in 1981 as a single.
-The single peaked at No. 64 in the UK Singles Chart.
-The keyboards are played by Robert Wyatt.
+"The 'Sweetest Girl" is a song written by the Welsh singer Green Gartside.
+It was originally performed by Gartside's band Scritti Politti, and released in October 1981 as a single.
+The single peaked at No. 64 in the UK singles chart.
+The keyboards were played by Robert Wyatt.

-The song became a marginally bigger hit five years later, when covered by ska band Madness.
+The song became a marginally bigger hit five years later, when covered by ska and pop band Madness.
 Their version of the song peaked at No. 35 in the UK and No. 29 in Ireland in early 1986.
 Madness changed the title of the song slightly, losing both the definite article and the quotation marks around the last two words in "The 'Sweetest Girl'", thereby rendering it as "Sweetest Girl".

+Background

+The "Sweetest Girl" was a radical departure from Scritti Politti's "low tech homemade aesthetic" in favour of "expensive studio production" as noted in the BBC documentary "Do it Yourself: The Story of Rough Trade" (2006).
+Rough Trade producer Mayo Thompson stated the single cost £60,000 to produce.
+The "Sweetest Girl" was released in October 1981 and peaked at number 64 on the UK singles chart.
+It was not a financial success, which led to worsening financial difficulties at Rough Trade.
+The label would avoid bankruptcy after the success of Manchester band the Smiths.

 Scritti Politti version

 Artwork

 As with the cover artwork for all of the singles from Songs to Remember (1982), "The 'Sweetest Girl'" pays homage to the packaging of a luxury consumer item, which in this case was Dunhill cigarettes.
 Gartside claimed that the idea behind the singles' sleeves was to "convey a sense of a common, available thing which is classy, like our records now".